dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 }
 ```

-Run the application one more time and enjoy plenty new metrics in CloudWatch!
+Run the application one more time and enjoy plenty of new metrics in CloudWatch!

 ![Hystrix metrics in CloudWatch]({{ site.baseurl }}/images/2017-10-28-springboot-metrics/hystrix-metrics.png "Hystrix metrics in CloudWatch")
 Hystrix metrics in CloudWatch